 - Greatever Mask

-This mask has the same main features as the Cressi Junior Frameless Mask, great reviews on Amazon, and is a bit less expensive.
+This mask has the same main features as the Cressi Scuba Diving Mask, has great reviews on Amazon, and is a bit less expensive.

 How to take care of your snorkeling mask